Switch Ports Overview¶

 This means vlan4090 and vlan4091, as well as any other VLANs created for the switch, all share the same 5Gbps LAGG uplink across two 2.5Gbps links.
 The visual below demonstrates how the VLAN tagging works along with the traffic flow:

-Note that traffic leaving and entering the ETH1-3 interfaces in the visual above are untagged.
+Traffic leaving and entering the ETH1-3 interfaces in the visual above are untagged.
 Devices sending/receiving traffic over these ports do not need to be VLAN aware.
 The VLAN tagging that occurs within the switch is completely transparent to clients.
 It’s used solely for segmenting switch traffic internally.

 Aside from being able to specify whether a switchport should act as an access or trunk port, it’s also possible to disable 802.1q VLAN mode.
 When this is done, a third mode called Port VLAN Mode is enabled.
 In this mode, any and all VLAN tags are allowed on all ports.
 No VLAN tags are added or removed.
 Think of it as a dummy switch that retains VLAN tags on frames, if present.
 This mode is useful when you have numerous VLANs on your network and want to physically segment the switch, while allowing the same VLANs on all segments of the switch.